 The employer and employee may agree that the first six months of an employment contract is a trial period.
 During this trial period, either party may terminate the employment at any time with at least 14 days' notice.

-Employment Termination Norway - Notice Period Norway
+Employment Termination and Notice Period in Norway

 The legal notice period that an employer must give when terminating an employee varies from 1 to 6 months, depending on the term of employment, age, and length of service with the company.
 It is more common to agree to a 3 month notice period.